IBM/solsa/README.md

 the architecture of [Kubernetes](https://kubernetes.io) applications as programs.

-With SolSA, developers can configure Kubernetes-managed resources by writing Javascript or Typescript code instead of YAML, relying on SolSA to translate their source code to YAML.
+SolSA enables developers to configure Kubernetes-managed resources by writing Javascript or Typescript code instead of YAML.
+SolSA automatically translates the developer written code to the required lower-level YAML.
 SolSA integrates with IDEs such as [Visual Studio Code](https://code.visualstudio.com) to provide online validation, code completion, and documentation of the various resources and configuration parameters.
 SolSA enables the definition of architectural patterns (bundles of